avs20/DAND-A-B-Testing/MyReport_ABTesting.md

-Statistical significance is determined if the confidence interval does not contain 0 and Practical significance is determined if the interval does not include *d-min* of 0.01 as decided earlier.
+Statistical significance is determined if the confidence interval does not contain 0 and Practical significance is determined if the interval does not include *d-min* of 0.01 as decided in experiment.

 #### Sign Tests